 The durometer A scale is used by skateboard wheel manufacturers to rate the hardness of the wheel.
 100 is the highest rating, and a higher number means that the wheel is very hard.
 The average durometer reading is 99a.
 If the hardness rating is not stated by the manufacturer, check it out from the product’s official site.

-What are skateboard risers, and do you really need them?
+What are skateboard riser pads, and do you really need them?

 A riser pad or a riser is a piece of hard plastic that’s placed between the deck and the truck.
-This will help increase the height of the board and also to prevent something that’s called a wheel bite.
+This will help increase the height of the board and also to prevent wheel bites.
+The term wheel bite is when your toes hit the pavement when you ride or turn.
 Risers come in different sizes, or you can use two risers to improve the height of a skateboard.

-After reviewing the top five skateboard wheels for street use, we consider the Spitfire Bighead Skateboard Wheels as the best one.
+After reviewing the top five best skateboard wheel brands for street use, we consider the Spitfire Bighead Skateboard Wheels as the best one.
 And we have several reasons why we selected this skateboard wheels.
 First, it is made from high-quality urethane, which is one of the most durable materials for skateboard wheels.

 We recommend the Spitfire Bighead Skateboard Wheels for all users who want to ride on the street.
-And if you think that the Spitfire Bighead brand of skateboard wheels is the best for your street skateboard, check this out from this link.
+And if you think that the Spitfire Bighead brand of skateboard wheels is the best for your street skateboard.